giorginolab/ACEMD-PLUMED/README.md

 gaussians in total, deposited at a rate of 1 every 100 fs.

-Requirements
+Installation
 ------------

 This demo relies on PLUMED 1/2.
-The easiest way to obtain it is to install the plumed1 package in Acellera's conda channel, which includes the required ACEMD-compatible version of PLUMED packaged as a shared library.
+The easiest way to obtain it is to install the corresponding packages through Acellera's conda channel, which includes the required ACEMD-compatible version of PLUMED packaged as a shared library.
 If you installed acemd via Conda, you may already have it in your system.